Skip to content

 Signed out. ~/.ggui/auth.json removed.

 ggui logout deletes the local session.
 Server-side tokens stay valid until their TTL expires (~1h access, ~30d refresh).
-For sensitive scenarios, follow up with ggui keys revoke <id> for any keys that were minted during the session.
+For sensitive scenarios, follow up with ggui keys revoke <id> for any keys minted during that session.

-“Login window expired before approval” — you took longer than ~10 minutes to approve.
+“Login window expired before approval” — you took longer than ~10 minutes.
 Run ggui login again.

 “Session expired.
-Run ggui login again.” — both your access and refresh tokens are dead (you’ve been away for >30 days, or the server invalidated them).
+Run ggui login again.” — both access and refresh tokens are dead (you’ve been away >30 days, or the server invalidated them).
 Re-authenticate.

-“failed to start device flow” — check GGUI_API_URL, your network, and the api.ggui.ai status page.
+“failed to start device flow” — check GGUI_API_URL, your network, and the troubleshooting page.

-Browser didn’t open — that’s fine.
-Copy the printed URL into any browser; the verification code in the URL is the same one printed beneath it.
+Browser didn’t open — fine.
+Copy the printed URL into any browser; the verification code in the URL matches the one printed beneath it.